Profit vs Revenue: The Difference SaaS Founders Need to Know

 Definition of Revenue

 Revenue is the total amount billed to and collected from customers during a period, before deducting any costs.
+It’s the top half of the profit vs revenue equation.

-For SaaS, revenue is primarily recurring subscription payments — your MRR multiplied by months, plus any one-time charges or usage fees.
+For SaaS, revenue is primarily recurring subscription payments, your MRR multiplied by months, plus any one-time charges or usage fees.

 Definition of Profit (Gross vs Net)